MORL12345/DG-MORL/README.md

 conda env create -f DGMORL.yml

+You can go to /Algorithm/DG_MORL.py to run the experiment of DST and Minecart.
+To run the MO Hopper experiment, just go to /Algorithm/DG_MORL_continuous.py

+The initial demos are in /Algorithm/initial demos (Minecart and MO Hopper).
+The DST initial demonstrations are hard-coded in the script /Algorithm/DG_MORL.py

 This implementation is adapted from the work of Alegre et al. "Sample-Efficient Multi-Objective Learning via Generalized Policy Improvement Prioritization"
 Lucas N. Alegre, Ana L. C. Bazzan, Diederik M. Roijers, Ann Nowé, Bruno C. da Silva AAMAS 2023